theRavi01/ExcelFileUpload-Spring-Boot-MySql/README.md

 For Upload simple excel file
 Instraction :

-create a new excel file
+Create your own or Use given UserData.xls file for test api create a new excel file
 Now first row will be header and then data of user
 Id | Name | Email          | Age |